sictweb/bti425-2020/notes/security-intro.md

 ### Further study

-In Assignment 3, we will attempt to add a simplified security system to the work done for Assignment 2.
-You will get exposure to enough to be able to go further in future courses.
+The now-cancelled Assignment 3 was to add a simplified security system to the work done for Assignment 2.

+In the future, for your own learning only (and not for marks!), you can attempt to use the guidance and techniques in the how-to documents do do that.

 <br>